 For more information refer to D-203: Purchasing Decisions.

 If transportation assistance is anticipated at the time the Individualized Plan for Employment (IPE) is completed, it must be included on the customer's IPE.
-However, if the need for nonrecurring transportation is identified after the IPE has been completed, a service justification case note can be used to document this service.
+However, if the need for nonrecurring transportation is identified after the IPE has been completed, a service justification case note can be used to document this service unless the case is in employment phase in RHW.
+If the case is in employment phase in RHW an IPE amendment is required.
 All recurring transportation must be included on the IPE or IPE amendment.

-Refer to B-500: Individualized Plan for Employment for more information on IPEs.
+Refer to B-500: Individualized Plan for Employment and Post-Employment for more information on IPEs.

 Refer to E-300: Case Notes Requirements for more information on documentation.